Xiaomi HyperOS: Custom versions

-An organisation named Xiaomi Europe, using the domain xiaomi.eu and working officially with Xiaomi despite not being affiliated with the Chinese company, was set up in 2010 as a community for English-language Xiaomi users with phones running MIUI, and later HyperOS, associated with an Android version, with discussion forums.
+An organization named Xiaomi Europe, using the domain xiaomi.eu and working officially with Xiaomi despite not being affiliated with the Chinese company, was set up in 2010 as a community for English-language Xiaomi users with phones running MIUI, and later HyperOS, associated with an Android version, with discussion forums.
 The website issues its own debloated and improved versions of Xiaomi ROM images based on China ROMs for devices using Qualcomm Snapdragon hardware.
 Weekly beta versions of MIUI and HyperOS were also issued, but Xiaomi later stopped making their HyperOS beta code available.
 Installing an unofficial ROM image on an Android phone is technically challenging, requiring the bootloader to be unlocked and the firmware flashed.

 xiaomi.eu say that their ROMs were approved by the official EU distributor ABC Data to not void warranty for devices sold by them.
 According to a xiaomi.eu leader in 2021, the official ROM must be flashed and the bootloader locked before returning a device for warranty repair.

-There are other customised versions of HyperOS for Xiaomi devices, and also other non-HyperOS-based custom Android ROMs can be installed on Xiaomi phones.
+There are other customised versions of HyperOS for Xiaomi devices, and also other Synchronised custom Android ROMs can be installed on Xiaomi phones.